hipstas/documentation/pages/customizing-your-project.md

     <h2 id="create">Creating a Page</h2>

-    <p>You may want to add a page to your project that does not house any audiovisual items or annotations, e.g., a bibliography or an essay.
+    <p>You may want to add a page to your project that does not house any audiovisual items or annotations, but instead holds some other contextual information relevant to your project, e.g., a bibliography or an essay.
 To do so, you will need to create a page within your project.</p>

     <ol>